hpiwowar/citation11k/analysis/stats_knit_.md

     theme_bw(base_size=16)

 end.rcode-->
-*Figure 9: Each panel includes a cohort of data reuse papers published in a given year.
-Line plots proportion of datasets submitted in previous years that were reused by reuse papers in the panel year.*
+*Figure 9: Proportion of data submissions that contributed to data reuse papers, by year of reuse paper publication and dataset submission.
+Each panel includes a cohort of data reuse papers published in a given year.
+The lines indicate the proportion of datasets that were mentioned, in aggregate, by the data reuse papers, by the year of dataset publication.
+The proportion is relative to the total number of datasets submitted in a given year.*

 ## Discussion